 - Aggressive behavior

-- Social withdrawal from friends, family and community
+- Withdrawal from friends, family and community

 - Dramatic mood swings